 Me (Sharon) with Hudson & Ava

 Good dog care advice is crucial.
-I've spent 20+ years caring for dogs at home, and in a doggie day care.
-I’ve researched a ton of material from “experts” and attended many seminars.
+I've spent 20+ years caring for dogs at home, and in a doggie daycare.
+I’ve researched a ton of material from “experts” and attended many courses and seminars.

 All in all, I have a very clear picture of what’s hype and what are solid-based solutions to your everyday doggie problems.
 And, I’ve tried most of them at some point or another, so definitely have my own opinion on what works.

-Arming yourself with knowledgeable information every step of the way ensures they become part of your pack smoothly.
+Arming yourself with knowledgeable information every step of the way ensures your pup become part of your pack smoothly.

 many years of resolving issues for mine, my family and my clients' dogs, I can honestly say I know a bit more than a bit about dog care!
 Dogs are my passion, my life, and my world.
 My aim now is to share this